infotexture/ot-mkdocs-demo/docs/topics/plugin-newextensions.md

 </plugin>
 ```

-When the plug-in is installed, this will be used to recreate myBuildFile.xml, replacing Ant file content based on extension point use.
+When the plug-in is installed, this will be used to recreate `myBuildFile.xml`, replacing Ant file content based on extension point use.

 ```
 <project xmlns:dita="http://dita-ot.sourceforge.net">